-- 1. Depending on the type of the storage device, do one of the following: - If the storage device is internal, go to step 2. - If the storage device is a disc, ensure that your computer is on or turn on the computer.
+- 1. Depending on the type of the storage device, do one of the following: - If the storage device is internal, go to step 2. - If the storage device is a disc, ensure that your computer is turned on.
 Then, insert the disc into the optical drive. - If the storage device is an external device other than a disc, connect the storage device to the computer. - 2.
 Start the Setup Utility program.
-See "Starting the Setup Utility program" on page 29. - 3.
-Select Startup. - 4.
+See "Starting the Setup Utility program" on page 33. - Select Startup. - 4.
 Follow the instructions on the right side of the screen to change the startup device sequence. - 5.
-Exit the Setup Utility program.
-See "Exiting the Setup Utility program" on page 32.
+To save settings and exit the Setup Utility program, press F10 or Fn+F10 (depending on the keyboard), select Yes in the window displayed, and press Enter.